-If your fingernails have started to, or have severely split down the middle, but you are not quite sure what has caused this to happen then read on.
+If you are wondering what has caused your fingernails to split down the middle, but you are not quite sure what has caused this to happen then read on.

 In this article, I’d like to outline to you the reasons in why this may have happened (so that you can prevent it from happening again in the future) and present to you how you can go about restoring your nails to their vibrant and strong natural health.
 I’d like to provide you with the effective and recommended strategies that are used by the most reputable dermatologists practicing in the field.